yhau739/Simple-Number-Guessing-Game/README.md

 # Simple-Number-Guessing-Game
-A beginner's level project (number guessing game) built with python 3 language
+**The Number Guessing Game** is a beginner's level project built with python 3 language.